 A favourite with locals, Melkbosstrand is the quintessential seaside village and a popular water sports location.
+Home to The Lodge at Atlantic Beach.

 The long Main Beach is backed by green lawns that are perfect for sand-free picnics, and there are several cafés and restaurants dotted along Beach Road.
 A popular water sports beach, conditions are superb for wind and kite surfing and surf skiers and the calm waters also make Melkbosstrand ideal for sea kayakers to enjoy long paddles along the coast.
 However, there is enough of a wave to also keep the surfers happy at two spots known as Beach Road and Captains.

-For boating enthusiasts there is a safe slipway on the northern edge of Melkbos Point for leisure craft.
+For boating enthusiasts, there is a safe slipway on the northern edge of Melkbos Point for leisure craft.
 It is also home to the National Sea Rescue Institute’s Station 18.

 A rocky outcrop called Slabbert se Klippe – a popular fishing spot – demarcates Main Beach from Kapteinsbaai to the north, which gives way to Van Riebeeckstrand.
 This means that it is possible to walk along the beach all the way from the rocky point known as Melkbos Point in the south, to the border of the Koeberg Nuclear Power Station – a distance of some 4 km.